Adviser to the QPRT

 If the qualified person responsible for training (QPRT) is not an ICAEW member, then the QPRT is required to nominate an ICAEW member to act as an adviser, also known as adviser to the QPRT.

-The adviser exists to support the QPRT (rather than directly supporting the students within the organisation).
+The role of the adviser is to support the QPRT, rather than directly support the students within the organisation.

 An adviser to the QPRT must be:

-The role of the adviser is based on the fact that, unlike the QPRT, they have personally gone through the training and examination process to become an ICAEW member.
-They will act as an informal mentor or sounding board for the QPRT about the realities of qualifying as an ACA, based upon their own experiences.
+- The role of the adviser is based on the fact that they have personally gone through the training process to become an ICAEW member and therefore can act as an informal mentor or sounding board for the QPRT on the realities of qualifying as an ICAEW Chartered Accountant, based upon their own experiences.

-The adviser can perform their role remotely, via email and/or telephone, or in occasional face-to-face meetings, if practicable.
+- The adviser can perform their role remotely, via email and/or telephone, or occasional face-to-face meetings, if practical.
 There is no obligation for the adviser to meet in person with the QPRT, although this clearly could happen if desired and convenient to both parties.

-The adviser would not be paid for their role.
+- The adviser will not be paid for their role.
 Their role is predominantly as a source of informal support and guidance to the QPRT.